Logo

 • Fear of missing out (FOMO)

-• Overtrading and too many simultaneous ideas
+• Overtrading and running too many simultaneous ideas

 • Revenge trading after losses

-• Following others’ opinions without validation
+• Following other people’s views without independent validation

 Bitcoin Trading System: Volatility